What is ‘universal access’?

-Universal access in your state or territory
+Universal access to early childhood education in your state or territory

 This means that your child might have different options for education in the year before full-time school.
 Depending on where you live, he might be able to go to a program at a stand-alone preschool, a school or a child care centre.